Anuraga Aralithu

-This was the first Kannada movie to be remade in Bengali, Odia, Bangladeshi Bengali and Sinhala.
+This was the first Kannada movie to be remade in Odia, Bengali, Bangladeshi Bengali and Sinhala.
 This was also the first Kannada movie to be remade in two foreign languages.
 With the remakes of this movie, Rajkumar became the first Indian actor whose movies were remade more than 50 times and also the first Indian actor whose movies were remade in nine other languages.
 This was the first Indian movie to be remade in seven other languages.

 Plot

 The film begins with Ashadevi being announced as the leading industrialist in India.
 Ashadevi is a rich and arrogant lady and rules her company with an iron hand.
-Enters Shankar, who is a kind-hearted man who works as a Chief Mechanic in Bombay.
-Shankar learns that his mother is suffering from paralysis.
-Shankar quits his job in Bombay and decides to stay in Nanjangud to take care of his ailing mother.
-His family friend Papanna recommends him to meet a renowned businessman for his job.
-Shankar goes to meet the businessman and on the way, an elderly man, Mohan Rao, is beaten up by several men because his daughter dismissed them from the job.
-Shankar saves him and takes him to a hospital and finds out that Mohan Rao is none other the businessman whom he was going to meet.
-After a few days, Shankar comes to Mohan Rao's house to see him and Mohan Rao asks Shankar to ask something as a gift.
-At the same time, he shows the letter of Papanna.
-Thus, Mohan Rao provides a job for Shankar in his company.
-But Ashadevi was not happy with her father's decision and tries many pranks to remove Shankar from the job.
+Shankar is a kind-hearted man who works as a Chief Mechanic in Bombay.
+Shankar learns that his mother is paralyzed, and so, quits his job in Bombay to look after his ailing mother, who lives in Nanjangud.
+His family friend, Papanna, recommends him to meet a renowned businessman for his job, and Shankar heads to meet him.

+On the way, an elderly man, Mohan Rao, is beaten up by several men, because his daughter fired them from their jobs.
+Shankar saves and hospitalizes him, and finds out that Mohan Rao is the businessman he intended to meet.
+After a few days, Shankar comes to Mohan Rao's house to see him.
+Mohan Rao asks Shankar to ask something as a gift as he shows the letter of Papanna.
+Mohan Rao provides a job for Shankar in his company upon seeing this letter.
+This infuriates Ashadevi, who attempts to get him fired from his job in several ways in the office.